sapphiredev/plugins/packages/pattern-commands/README.md

 ## Important notes

--   Starting April 2022 this plugin will only work with Message Intent.
+-   Starting August 31, 2022 this plugin will only work with Message Intent.
 This is because this plugin relies on scanning messages, which is impossible without the intent.

 ## Features